 Years after my children had become adults, I decided once again to become involved in public education.

 Around 2009, while sitting in a regular monthly school board meeting in Jefferson County (Colorado) Public School District, I was surprised that the subject being discussed was “outcomes.”
-I wondered if the school board members realized the implications of focusing on “outcomes.”
+I wondered if the school board members realized the negative implications of focusing on “outcomes” rather than teaching academics.
 In the 1990s many across this country thought they had fought back “Outcome-Based Education.”

 Peg Luksik’s ending of her video:

 “One of the things that I keep hearing from the advocates of this is, ‘Well, we have to do this because all the families are doing a terrible job.’
 And people said, “Well, how do you argue that?”